 - Flavor water to encourage drinking.
 Some of our favorite infused water flavors are berry basil, apple cinnamon, lemon ginger, and strawberry jalapeno.

-- If you find yourself overheated or dehydration, resort to a cool environment and take a cool bath or jump into the lake or ocean.
+- If you find yourself overheated or dehydrated, resort to a cool environment and take a cool bath or jump into the lake or ocean.

-Repel those Bugs! – Bug spray is the typical go-to for insect repellent.
+Bug spray is the typical go-to for insect repellent.
 Bug sprays containing Deet, Cyfluthrin, Permethrin, Pyrethroids have been shown to be neurotoxins and endocrine disrupters.
-These chemicals also cross the blood brain barrier so they will affect unborn babies.
+These chemicals also cross the blood-brain barrier so they will affect unborn babies.
 While it is understandable that there will be times these intense bug sprays may be necessary, try to limit the amount you use and how often you need to use them.
-Lemon Eucalyptus oil and citronella has been shown to be effective against mosquitos including those carrying the Zika virus.
+Lemon Eucalyptus oil and citronella have been shown to be effective against mosquitos including those carrying the Zika virus.
 This is a great natural alternative to commercial bug sprays.
 Dr. Axe* has a great recipe for homemade bug spray as well:

 - ½ cup witch hazel